 If you’re new to the area or new to travelling in a campervan rental in general, you should make sure to take note of the areas that you can and can’t camp and the DOC — Department of Conservation — rules and regulations first as you plan your itinerary.

-At Travellers Autobarn New Zealand, we help our aspiring road-trippers pick not just the best spot for their travel goals but spots that will suit their budget and their desired experience while making sure they’re keeping up with all site requirements.
+At Travellers Autobarn New Zealand, we help our aspiring road-trippers pick not just the best freedom camping spots for their travel goals but freedom camp spots that will suit their budget and their desired experience while making sure they’re keeping up with all site requirements.

-If you’re looking for sites that will afford you the flexibility of freedom camping in Queenstown, Twenty Five Mile Stream, a ways up from Meiklejohns Bay, is a great place to rest your head and make your ground zero, so to speak.
-From here, you can not only venture into Arrowtown but you’ll also have direct access to Queenstown.
+If you’re looking for sites that will afford you the flexibility of freedom, camping in Queenstown, Twenty-Five Mile Stream, ways up from Meiklejohns Bay, is a great place to rest your head and make your ground zero, so to speak.
+From here, you can not only venture into Arrowtown, but you’ll also have direct access to Queenstown.
 There are beautiful wine trails in the area, as well as AJ Hackett Kawarau Bridge Bungee and the Kawarau Bridge Car Park.

 Once here, you can remain at the camping site for a total of four nights in your campervan hire.
 The site itself is situated right beside the serene and placid Lake Wakatipu and is likely to be quite empty when you arrive.
 The site is a 30-minute drive from Queenstown but gives travellers access to the most stunning views of the lake and its surrounding theatre of mountains.
 You’ll need a self-contained campervan, however, because there are no public toilets or facilities.

 Have you heard about Coes Ford Recreation Reserve?
 It’s this awesome spot right next to the Selwyn River.
 We’re talking open spaces aplenty, perfect for swimming, fishing, and picnics.
 Plus, it’s open all year round, with a maximum stay of 28 days.